 Check our July Events Article for dates

-Paris Plages at Trocadero - Not this Year
+Paris Plages at Trocadero - Again this Year?

-The City of Paris typically hosts lots of sports activities such as street basketball around the Trocadero fountains as part of Paris Plages.
-As a bonus, you'll practically be in the shadow of the Eiffel Tower.
+In recent years (but not last year), the City of has hosted sports activities such as street basketball around the Trocadero fountains as part of Paris Plages.

 More Articles about Fun Things to Do in Paris in the Summer